UltraBright™ Outline Series LED Strip Light

 Q: What do I need to turn on my lights?

-As these lights operate on low voltage, you first need to purchase a 24V or 48V power supply depending on your setup.
+As these lights operate on low voltage, you first need to purchase a 24V power supply depending on your setup.
 The type of power supply may vary, depending on if you want to be able to control or dim your lights with a dimming system.
 We recommend using our solderless grip connectors to make connections after cutting the strip to length if needed.
 If you are familiar with soldering, you can go ahead and do so to make more permanent connections, but please test your expertise on a small segment of strip before committing to solder your entire project.

 Q: How do I mount the lights?